The Pros and Cons of a Pull-Behind Sprayer

 You Have Options When Needed

-A pull-behind sprayer is a versatile piece of equipment that can be used with a variety of vehicles or by other technicians.
-Unlike a truck-mounted sprayer, which gives you no other options, a pull-behind sprayer can be easily detached and towed by another vehicle.
+A trailer-mounted sprayer is a versatile piece of equipment that can be used with a variety of vehicles or by other technicians.
+Unlike a truck-mounted sprayer, which gives you no other options, a pull-behind option can be easily detached and towed by another vehicle.
 This is critical when, for instance, your truck needs service or is involved in an accident.
 This flexibility matters when you're in the pest and weed control business.

 You Can Better Deal With Emergencies